alainahu/alainahu/README.md

 - 🔭 I’m currently working on statistical research papers.
-- 🌱 I’m currently learning data analysis with a focus on regression
+- 🌱 I’m currently learning data analysis with a focus on regression.
 - 💬 Ask me about my personal projects!
 - 📫 How to reach me: alaina.hu@mail.utoronto.ca
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...